Overview Back to top

 Permissions Back to top

 The Permissions tab controls who can access WorkHub and at what level.
-It is organized into three sub-tabs:
+It is organized into six sub-tabs:

 Permissions Tab — Three Sub-Tabs